-Degree day data has been sourced from a weather station located at Gatwick Airport.
+In this report, the degree day data used was sourced from a weather station located in the Crawley area.

-Billing from Npower, Opus Energy, British Gas, EDF, Eon, Southern Electric and LASER shows that the Council are responsible for 331 electricity meters, which provides a reasonable representation of how many assets the Council operate.
+Billing from the suppliers shows that the Council are responsible for 298 electricity meters, (a reduction from 331 the previous year) which provides a reasonable representation of how many assets the Council operate.
 A review should be carried out of each asset to determine if the Council are responsible for paying the electricity and gas usage and taking ownership for the associated carbon emissions.
 It is not uncommon for assets to be sold, leased or decommissioned yet the Council continue to pay for the utilities.